Sajjon/FFiBrE/README.md

 ## Async based

 But it gets better!
-We can perform an async call in a Swift `Task` and let a holder of it implement the `FfiOperationHandler` trait!
+We can perform an async call in a Swift `Task` and let a holder of it implement the `FfiOperationExecutor` trait!

 ```swift
 public final class AsyncOperation<T> {